Centered octahedral number

-A centered octahedral number or Haüy octahedral number is a figurate number that counts the number of points of a three-dimensional integer lattice that lie inside an octahedron centered at the origin.
+In mathematics, a centered octahedral number or Haüy octahedral number is a figurate number that counts the points of a three-dimensional integer lattice that lie inside an octahedron centered at the origin.
 The same numbers are special cases of the Delannoy numbers, which count certain two-dimensional lattice paths.
 The Haüy octahedral numbers are named after René Just Haüy.

 History

 The name "Haüy octahedral number" comes from the work of René Just Haüy, a French mineralogist active in the late 18th and early 19th centuries.
 His "Haüy construction" approximates an octahedron as a polycube, formed by accreting concentric layers of cubes onto a central cube.
-The centered octahedral numbers count the number of cubes used by this construction.
+The centered octahedral numbers count the cubes used by this construction.
 Haüy proposed this construction, and several related constructions of other polyhedra, as a model for the structure of crystalline minerals.